 - Socio-Cultural influences

 PHYSICAL EDUCATION – BTEC LEVEL 2 SPORT (GCSE equivalent)

 Examination Board: The Level 2 BTEC Tech Award in Sport is the equivalent to a single GCSE in Sport.
 The course follows the Pearson Edexcel exam specification.
 60% of the course is examined through coursework, and 40% of the course is examined through an online, multiple-choice exam.

 This vocational qualification is ideally suited to learners with a preference for practical, rather than theoretical learning.
 This award is designed for 14-16 year olds, who want to learn about sports coaching, officiating or organising sporting events in a practical setting, which helps them to develop the knowledge, skills and experience that could open the door to a career in the sport industry.

 Student will complete the following topics:

-This includes one theory-based online exam, three written courseworks and practical performance.
+This includes one written exam, two written courseworks, and practical performances, including leading others.